 You can send postal mailings to corporates and sole traders/partnerships.
-There is a misconception that postal mailings to businesses (including sole traders and partnerships) have to be matched against the Mailing Preference Service.
+There is a misconception that postal mailings to businesses (including sole traders and partnerships) must be matched against the Mailing Preference Service.
 They don’t, just ensure the data has been matched against any in-house suppression files you hold.

 Who can I email?

 Email marketing is currently governed by the Privacy and Electronics Communications Regulations (PECR).
-GDPR still applies as it covers the processing of personal data in a general sense (note PECR is due to be replaced by the ePrivacy Regulation but this has been delayed and is very likely not to happen until the end of this year at the earliest*).
+The UK GDPR still applies as it covers the processing of personal data in a general sense (note PECR is due to be replaced by the ePrivacy Regulation but this has been delayed and there is no date yet as to when this is likely to happen).

 PECR deals with gaining permission to send marketing by email.
 The general rule is that you must gain prior consent to send a marketing email.
 However, in a B2B environment, there is an exemption for employees of corporates, and you can send a marketing email to these individuals without their prior consent.